-Often it can be useful to talk to prospects direct through an outbound phone call.
-Naturally, you ideally want to talk to people who have genuine interest and automation can help here too to show people who have made multiple interactions through clicking on emails or viewing particular types of content.
+Often it can be useful to talk to prospects directly through an outbound phone call.
+Naturally, you ideally want to talk to people who have genuine interest and automation can help here as well to show you people who have made multiple interactions through clicking on emails or viewing particular types of content.

 The art of lead scoring involves setting up the rules for which types of interaction are worth a set number of points and when a threshold is reached.
-Once a threshold is reached, sales people can be notified to get in touch with a prospect.
+Once a threshold is reached, salespeople can be notified to get in touch with a prospect.